MicrosoftDocs/win32/desktop-src/Controls/create-windowless-rich-edit-controls.md

 ---
 title: How to Provide Windowless Rich Edit Controls with Window Functionality
 description: Window functionality includes the ability to receive messages and the ownership of a device context into which to draw.
-Windowless rich edit controls receive this functionality by way of a pair of interfaces ITextServices and ITextHost. ms.assetid: '085CBC61-50AE-4F74-8C6A-436176DE0031'
+Windowless rich edit controls receive this functionality by way of a pair of interfaces ITextServices and ITextHost. ms.assetid: 085CBC61-50AE-4F74-8C6A-436176DE0031 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Provide Windowless Rich Edit Controls with Window Functionality

 Window functionality includes the ability to receive messages and the ownership of a device context into which to draw.
-Windowless rich edit controls receive this functionality by way of a pair of interfaces: [**ITextServices**](itextservices.md) and [**ITextHost**](itexthost.md).
+Windowless rich edit controls receive this functionality by way of a pair of interfaces: [**ITextServices**](/windows/win32/Textserv/nl-textserv-itextservices?branch=master) and [**ITextHost**](/windows/win32/Textserv/nl-textserv-itexthost?branch=master).

 ## What you need to know